-Even though camera on every iPhone is really good, sometimes there are certain glitches on each model, and one of the issues is when the camera simply won’t focus.
+Even though the camera on every iPhone is excellent, sometimes there are inevitable glitches on each model, and one of the issues is when the camera won’t focus.
 When this issue occurs, all the photos you take will be blurred.
-In this article, you can find several ways to fix iPhone camera won’t focus.
+In this article, you can find several ways to fix the iPhone camera won’t focus.

 How To Fix iPhone Camera Won’t Focus

 Solution No.1: Remove the case

 The first thing you should do is remove the iPhone case when using the camera.
-Sometimes, the case is the reason why the iPhone camera won’t focus and as a result, all the snaps are blurry.
+Sometimes, the case is why the iPhone camera won’t focus, and as a result, all the snaps are blurry.

 Solution No. 2: Press and hold the camera button

 The other solution is to press and hold the camera button and wait until the camera is focused.
 When the picture becomes clear, let go of the button.

 Solution No.3: Clean the camera lens

 Make sure your iPhone camera lens is clean from debris or dirt.
 Sometimes, we accidentally touch the lens of our iPhone camera and leave fingerprints there.
-Try to clean it using a soft cloth, or microfiber cloth will be better.
-Do it gently and properly.
+Try to clean it using a soft cloth, or a microfiber cloth will be better.
+Do it gently and appropriately.

 Solution No.4: Lock the Auto Focus

 There are many great features on the Camera app of the iPhone.
 One of them is Auto Focus and Auto Exposure lock (AE/AF Lock).
 This feature can help when your iPhone camera doesn’t focus.
 All you have to do is, tapping on the object you want to focus on for a few seconds until you see the small yellow “AE/AF Lock” box.
 This feature will keep the object to stay focus even though the iPhone is moving around.

 Solution No.5: Remove a magnetic lens

 If your iPhone has a magnetic attachable lens or a metallic case, try to remove it temporarily.
 It could be the reason behind the iPhone camera won’t focus on problems.

 Solution No.6: Tap the phone